APogue/APogue.github.io/_posts/posts/2024-09-27-Rebalance-Added-Research.md

 - Ex. the pig effigy, they didn't remove it right away even though it breaks Title VI and UC anti-discrimination policy.
 This and other messaging by the administration signals that *it is okay* to discriminate; resulting in organizational bias.

+- There was a lack of swift response, conduct evaluations, appropriate acknowledgment, and anti-discrimination training during the last academic year.
+They are making scapegoats of these students thereby fueling the flames of divide between these groups.

+- Yet they had constructive notice either via the DB, organization posts, or submitted complaints.

+- They had constructive notice via the Daily Bruin of the hate speech and discrimination occurring from counter-protesters as well---I don't believe there was any administrative response.

+	- There needs to be *specific* recourse for what happened.
+If they can't close campus to non-affiliates like Columbia, then UCLA needs to become a surveillance campus.
+Scan an ID to come on campus.

+- The UC non-discrimination policy

+	- "Training and Education for the Respondent:
+	•	If an individual is found to have engaged in Prohibited Conduct under the policy, the respondent may be required to undergo training as a corrective or remedial measure.
+	•	The respondent may also need to participate in periodic refresher classes to reinforce appropriate behavior and compliance with anti-discrimination standards."

+	- By the UC anti-discrimination policy, respondents are subject to anti-discrimination training and education.
+By failing to hold the discriminating persons accountable, they are effectively denying them access to a Title VI education.

+	- Denying them this education means they really do not care about these individuals and they do not care about campus climate.
+They continue with symbolic gestures tossed to the abyss.